jnyfah/jnyfah.github.io/_posts/phanes.md

 | Warm mean | 15,660 ms (min 15,503 / max 16,101 / stddev 224 ms) |
 | Warm throughput | ~158,728 entries/s |

 A few things stand out here.
-Linux scanned far more entries than Windows and still finished much faster.
-That says something about filesystem and platform differences, but that is not really the point of this post.
+Linux scanned far more entries than Windows and still finished nearly four times faster on a per-entry basis.
+That gap is worth pausing on, even if it is not the main point of this post.

-The point is that this builder is doing a huge amount of work on a single thread.
-Directory traversal is naturally full of independent work, especially once a directory contains many subdirectories, and this version leaves all of that parallelism unused.

-That is the baseline.

-And once that baseline is clear, the next question is obvious: why am I still doing all of this on one thread?
+Some of it is almost certainly NTFS.
+Every `directory_iterator` call on Windows has to go through the NTFS metadata layer, which stores file attributes, timestamps, and security descriptors in a B-tree structure that requires more I/O per directory read than ext4's comparatively flat directory format.
+The security descriptor lookups alone add overhead that has no direct equivalent on Linux.

+Page cache behavior also differs.
+By the warm runs, Linux had most of the directory metadata cached in the VFS entry and inode caches, which are tuned to serve repeated stat-heavy workloads quickly.
+Windows has an analogous cache, but it tends to be more conservative with memory and is competing with more background services on a typical desktop install.

+None of this changes the conclusion: single-threaded traversal is the bottleneck either way.
+But the gap is a good reminder that "filesystem traversal speed" is not a single number, it is a function of the OS, the filesystem driver, the hardware, and how warm the cache is.

+The point is that scanning each subdirectory is completely independent, the contents of one directory have nothing to do with the other, so there is no reason they have to be visited one at a time, well this version of the project does not just know that yet.

 ## A note on modules and CMake